A Netflix Timeline

 - Loyalty: “A great company to be from”

 In order to maintain these first principles, we needed to use mechanisms to make people understand the culture.
 There are many ways of using mechanisms.
-However, at Netflix we decided these mechanisms worked best for us.
+However, we decided these mechanisms worked best for us.

 - Four years of editing culture deck